 Schools are now required to supply the military with lists of students in Grades 11 and 12 with their addresses and phone numbers.
-If you do not wish your student(s) to be on these lists, please fax Dr. Hodgdon at (978) 887-3287 asking to have your child removed from the listing.

-Seniors interested in any branch of the armed services should contact their counselor to arrange a meeting with a recruiter.
+If you do not wish your student(s) to be on these lists, please contact the Principal at (978) 887-2323 asking to have your child removed from the listing.
+Seniors interested in any branch of the armed services should contact their local recruiter to arrange a meeting.
 The recruiter will discuss career opportunities available in the military.
 These students should also take the ASVAB to determine eligibility for various military programs.
 Generally, during the third week in October, a Military Week is held at Masco.
-Each day during the week recruiters from different branches of the service will distribute pamphlets, hold informal discussions, and present multi-media programs to interested students.
+Each day during the week recruiters from different branches of the service will distribute information to interested students.